Over 25+ years of experience and study

 - Advanced studies at Le Centre d'Etudes Superieures de la Renaissance in Tours, France (2013) under the direction of the late Dom Daniel Saulnier

-- Regular correspondence with Dom Saulnier, Msgr Alberto Turco and Giacomo Baroffio
+- Regular correspondence with Dom Saulnier+, Msgr Alberto Turco and Giacomo Baroffio

-- Schola Cantor and choir member under Mr Jeffrey Morse (2001-2007) at St Stephen the First Martyr, in Sacramento, CA (Mr. Morse was friend and student of the late Dr Mary Berry/Sr Thomas More)
+- Schola Cantor and choir member under Mr Jeffrey Morse (2001-2007) at St Stephen the First Martyr, in Sacramento, CA (Mr. Morse was friend and student of the late Dr Mary Berry/Sr Thomas More of Cambridge University)

 The vision for Gregorian Chant Academy began as early as 2010, when Christopher first dreamed of building a professional, accessible platform for learning Gregorian chant online; combining his talents and skills as an actor and filmmaker with his talent and skills in Gregorian Chant.